State of the Great Lakes 2025

 What are the Great Lakes indicators telling us?

 Overall, the Great Lakes are assessed by the State of the Great Lakes indicators as Fair and the trend is Unchanging.
 There has been tremendous progress to restore and protect the Great Lakes, including the reduction of toxic chemicals, and a reduction in the establishment of new non-native aquatic species.
-However, some indicator assessments demonstrate that there are still significant challenges, including the impacts of nutrients, especially in Lake Erie and localized areas, and the impacts of invasive species.
-Climate change is already exacerbating some threats.
-The continued actions of many groups and individuals are contributing to further improvements in the Great Lakes.
+Some indicators demonstrate that there are still significant challenges, including the impacts of nutrients, especially in Lake Erie and localized areas of the other Great Lakes, and the impacts of invasive species.
+The coordinated actions of many agencies, organizations, groups and individuals are accelerating efforts to protect and restore the Great Lakes so they can continue to be a reliable source for drinking water, fishing, recreation and other uses that support the region’s economy.

 Can we drink the water?

-Yes.
-The Great Lakes remain a source of high-quality drinking water when treated.
+Yes, once treated.
+The Great Lakes remain a source for producing high-quality drinking water.

 See the Drinking Water assessment